Hardware Analysis by Attribute

 - From the query results you can:

-- Click a chart segment or tree item to drill down into a specific group (e.g., click "Dell" to see only Dell assets).
+- Click a tree item on the left to drill down into a specific group (e.g., click a category or manufacturer name to see only that group's assets).

-- Click an asset description to open the Edit Asset dialog and view the full details for that machine.
+- Click an asset's description in the grid to open the Edit Asset dialog and view the full details for that machine.
 See Discovered Data for a Single Asset.

-- Use the Format button in the top-right corner to change the display format (chart, table, or both).
+- Use the Format button in the top-right corner to switch the display -- Pie, Bar, Horizontal Bar, Network Diagram, Map, Table, Grouped Table, Tiles, Totals, or Grouped Totals.

 Classification Queries